-The master of science in bioinformatics and computational biology is offered jointly by the Departments of Mathematical Sciences and Molecular and Cell Biology.
-This program will combine course work from the disciplines of biology, computer science and mathematics.
-The program seeks to answer the demand for a new breed of scientist who has fundamental understanding in biology, mathematics, statistics and computer science.
-With this interdisciplinary training, these scientists will be well-prepared to meet the demand and challenges that have arisen and will continue to develop in the biotechnology arena.
+The Master of Science in Bioinformatics and Computational Biology (BCBM) is offered jointly by the Departments of Biological and Mathematical Sciences.
+This program will combine coursework from the disciplines of biology, computer science and mathematics.
+The BCBM program seeks to answer the demand for a new breed of scientist who has fundamental understanding in the fields of biology, mathematics, statistics and computer science.
+With this interdisciplinary training, these scientists will be well prepared to meet the demand and challenges that have arisen and will continue to develop in the biotechnology arena.

 School: School of Natural Sciences and Mathematics

 Degree requirements: Beginning students are expected to have completed multivariate calculus, linear algebra, two semesters of general chemistry, two semesters of organic chemistry, two semesters of general physics, programming in C/C++ and two semesters of biology.
 Students intending to do research in computational biology should have some background in mathematics and in programming.

 GRE scores of at least 143 verbal, 155 quantitative and 310 combined are preferred.
 Higher standards prevail for applicants seeking teaching assistantships.

 Letters of recommendation: Required

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.